peteroupc/TurtleParser/api/com.upokecenter.util.IMarkableCharacterInput.md

 * The return value is not documented yet.

 ### SetMarkPosition
-    void SetMarkPosition​(int pos)
+    void SetMarkPosition(int pos)
-Sets the stream's position from the last set mark. <param name='pos'/>Zero-based character offset from the last set mark..
+Sets the stream's position from the last set mark.

 **Parameters:**